Prof. Ulrich Kulozik

 Academic Career and Research Areas

-After studying food technology at TUM, Prof. Kulozik obtained his doctorate in 1986 and his lecturer qualification in 1991.
-From 1984 to 1999, he worked as department manager for process & product development and in strategic technology research at Kraft Foods (R&D) in Munich.
-During that time, he also lectured in biotechnology at TUM.
-In 2000, he was appointed to the Chair of Food Process Engineering and Dairy Science, succeeding Prof. Heinz-Gerhard Kessler.
-He had turned down a Chair at the University of Stuttgart-Hohenheim in 1998 in favor of TUM.
-He has published approximately 160 scientific papers and book contributions.
+Professor Kulozik studied food technology at TUM, and went on to obtain both his doctorate and his postdoctoral teaching qualification from TUM in 1986 and 1991, respectively.
+From 1984 to 1999, he worked (inter alia) in the food industry as Department Manager for Process & Product Development and Strategic Technology Researcher at Kraft Foods Europe (R&D), Munich.
+During this period, he also held a lectureship in biotechnology at TUM.
+In 2000 he was appointed to the Chair of Food Processing Engineering and Dairy Technology (as it was then called), as successor to Professor Heinz Gerhard Kessler.
+He turned down the offer of a position at the University of Hohenheim, Stuttgart, in 1998 in favor of TUM.
+He has published a total of around 270 academic works.

 - Fellow of the IAFST (International Academy of Food Science & Technology, since 2014)

 - German Dairy Association (MIV) Innovation Award (2015)

 - "Bund der Freunde der TUM" (Friends of TUM) outstanding dissertation award (1986)

 Key Publications (alle Publikationen)

 Kulozik UM: “Structuring Dairy Products by Means of Processing and Matrix Design”.
 In: Food Materials Science – Principles and Practice.
 Editor: Aguilera JM, Lillford PJ.
 New York: Springer Science and Business Media, 2008Abstract